,

 Emotional Literacy Newsletter

-Mrs Heaver - ELSW
+Mrs Heaver - ELSA

 How does an ELSA work?